Skip to content

 --threshold float Minimum detection confidence.
 None

---working-dir, -d path Working directory (default: .).
+--working-dir, -d path Change into this directory before running.
 None

 --workers, -w integer Number of threads for image preloading (default: 4).
 None